HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/index.md

 - Adding Views.
 - Configuring it for validated REST API access.
 - Updating the access for the database.
-Some steps will be done via the KeepAdmin GUI, some will be done via Postman.
+Some steps will be done via the Domino REST API Admin UI, some will be done via Postman.

 <div class="panel panel-info">
 **Note**